-NTSE Exam Pattern 2019- The state education boards and NCERT have mentioned the exam pattern of NTSE 2019 on their official websites.
-NTSE 2019 exam pattern will help the candidates in preparing for the national level exam meant to identify and nurture talent and provide them a scholarship.
+NTSE Exam Pattern 2019- The first phase of NTSE 2019 exam has been conducted successfully on 3 & 4 November 2018 across the country.
+The students who have qualified in the exam will be able to appear in the NTSE phase 2 exam to be held on 12 May 2019.
+Such students have to follow the exam pattern determined for phase 2 exam.
+The state education boards and NCERT have mentioned the exam pattern of NTSE 2019 on their official websites.
+NTSE 2019 exam pattern will help the candidates in preparing for the national level exam meant to identify and nurture talent and provide them with a scholarship.
 The awareness about NTSE exam pattern 2019 provides a better understanding of the examination to the candidate in terms of the marking scheme, maximum marks, duration of the exam and more.
 The complete exam pattern of NTSE 2019, an examination based on pen and paper format is mentioned below.
 NTSE exam pattern for Stage 1 helps the candidates know the first level of the scholarship test and qualify for the second stage while NTSE exam pattern 2019 will help in getting aware with tact for the stage 2 selection process for the scholarships.

 An Insight into NTSE Exam Pattern 2019

 NTSE 2019 examination was conducted in two stages.
-Stage 1 is conducted at State/UT level by the concerned State/UT authorities.
+Stage 1 is conducted at the State/UT level by the concerned State/UT authorities.
 The question paper consists of two parts; Part 1 and 2.
 The Stage 1 examination can be attempted in either Hindi or English language.
-Every correct answer will fetch 1 mark while there won’tbe anynegative markingfor wrong answer.
+Every correct answer will fetch 1 mark while there won’t be any negative marking for the wrong answer.
 The total time to answer the paper is 90 minutes.
 Candidates can find the details of Paper 1 and 2 of Stage 1 examination below:

 NTSE Exam pattern 2019- Stage-1